 A list of upcoming events organized or supported by Baltimore Sister Cities and our sister city committees (Changwon, South Korea; Gbarnga, Liberia; Kawasaki, Japan; Luxor & Alexandria, Egypt; Piraeus, Greece; Rotterdam, the Netherlands; Xiamen, China) and our affiliates.
 Events include:

-Asia North 2020
+Asia North 2020 – still available for viewing

 - Asia North website

 - Online introduction to Baltimore’s first Koreatown and the Korean community in Greater Baltimore

 Promoted by Baltimore Sister Cities and its Asian sister city committees (Changwon, South Korea; Kawasaki, Japan; and Xiamen, China).

 Start growing your business through exporting with customized, action-oriented export expansion strategy development.
 Designed for senior executives focused on growth through global markets, ExporTech™ provides an innovative group consulting model that results in a clear, actionable plan to increase your company’s international sales.
 ExporTech™ is jointly offered by the Maryland-D.C.
 District Export Council and the Maryland U.S. Commercial Service of the U.S. Department of Commerce